Best Corded Stick Vacuum | Reviewed For 2019

 This is by no means extremely powerful.
 A 1.25amp motor powers the Dirt Devil Simpli.
 For this reason, the stick vacuum falls a little short in terms of power.
 The power won’t be any problem if you are using the vacuum on bare floors or light carpet.

-If you have thicker carpet, then this stick vacuum is not the best option.
+If you have a thicker carpet, then this stick vacuum is not the best option.

 What We Liked